SAY4EVER729/hmyb/README.md

 # hmyb
 how much is your belief

+aim to visualize your beliefs